bchainhub/remark-fediverse-user/README.md

   });
 ```

-The plugin scans for Fediverse user notations (e.g., `@username@domain`) in your markdown content and transforms them into markdown links.
+The plugin scans for Fediverse user notations (e.g., `<@username@domain>`) in your markdown content and transforms them into markdown links.

-The fediverse handle is detected only when `@` sign is defined at the beginning of the word and prefixed with any space character or at the beginning of the line.

-Then for example, ` @username@domain` is valid but `prefix@username@domain` is not.

 ## Features